 Information presented to Parents about SACE can be found here.

 Norwood Morialta High School is proud to offer a wide and varied range of subjects for students to choose from when completing their SACE.

 The Senior Arts Programs at Norwood Morialta High School are stimulating and rigorous, designed to allow students to flourish as they enter a world of great change.
-Critical thinking, creativity and innovation are developed through the Arts subjects including: drama; music; visual art; design; film and special effects and event management.
+Critical thinking, creativity and innovation are developed through the Arts subjects including: Drama; Music; Visual Art; Design and Film.
 Ideal for students aspiring to work and study in creative fields students are provided with opportunities to work with industry professionals, connect with the arts community, attend workshops, engage in artist in residence programs, public exhibitions, live performances and festivals.
 Arts skills spill over into academic achievement whilst developing students as creative, critical, well-rounded global citizens of a changing world.